Michael Alan Lerner

 Michael Alan Lerner is a French-American screenwriter, director, and journalist.

 Early life and education

 Lerner was born in New York City.
-He attended Harvard University and graduated magna cum laude with a degree in History and Literature.
+He attended Choate Rosemary Hall and Harvard University and graduated magna cum laude with a degree in History and Literature.

 Journalism

 Upon graduating, Lerner was hired by The New Republic magazine as a staff writer.
 He later joined Newsweek magazine.
 Lerner covered a variety of conflicts around the globe, including the war in Lebanon and the fall of apartheid in South Africa.
 His freelance work has appeared in the Los Angeles Times magazine, The New York Observer and GOOD Magazine.

 Film

 1990s

 Lerner co-wrote (with Daphna Kastner) the 1997 film French Exit, starring Jonathan Silverman and Mädchen Amick.

 2000s

 Lerner wrote and co-directed (with Ludi Boeken) the 2005 war thriller Deadlines, starring Anne Parillaud and Stephen Moyer, which fictionalized his experiences as a war correspondent in Beirut.
 The film won numerous festival awards, including Best International Film at the 2005 Santa Barbara Film Festival, Prix Tournage at the 2004 Avignon Film Festival and Best Film at the 2004 Geneva Film Festival.